tathanhdinh/gtkrs-tutorials/src/chapter_04/webviews.md

 # Updating WebViews

-The first capability that we will connect to our UI is to update the web view preview dynamically, as the text in the source buffer is changed.
-We will begin by creating a new **editor_changed()** method, which takes the **current_file** component, and a reference to the **save** button so that we can disable and enable the button over time, to indicate whether changes have been made that require saving.
+The first capability that we will connect to our UI is to update the web view preview dynamically as text in the source buffer is changed.
+We will begin by creating a new **editor_changed()** method for **App**, which takes the **current_file** component, and a reference to the **save** button so that we can disable and enable the button over time, to indicate whether changes have been made that require saving.

 ```rust
 /// Updates the WebView when the SourceBuffer is modified.